gharveymn/matshare/README.md

 Note: This is not available for R2018a+ yet because of changes made the the MEX API.

 ## Usage
 First pick up the latest [release](https://github.com/gharveymn/matshare/releases).
-You may need to compile `matshare` if you are running Linux, in which case just navigate to `matshare_source` and run `INSTALL.m`.
+You may need to compile `matshare` if you are running Linux, in which case just navigate to `source` and run `INSTALL.m`.

 Here's a very simple example of how to use `matshare`: